mar1fatih/AirBnB_clone/README.md

 ## Project Description

 This project is a simplified version of the AirBnB platform, focusing on the command-line interface (console).
-It allows users to interact with the application through a text-based interface, performing operations like creating, updating, and deleting objects.

 ## Command Interpreter Description

 The command interpreter is a tool that enables users to communicate with the AirBnB clone through the command line.
-It interprets commands provided by the user, executes corresponding actions, and provides feedback.